 In 27 years as a working pro, Mike Vallely’s impact on skateboarding has been nothing less than comprehensive.
 In pursuing his craft, Vallely has not only helped shape what people can do on their skateboards, but also the shape of the skateboards they do it on.
 Through his relentless touring, vocal advocacy, and plain old trucks-to-the-grindstone ethos, Vallely’s influence goes well beyond the tricks and video parts and deep into the mind state of skateboarding.
-As famous for speaking his mind, burning bridges and busting security guards as he is for busting bonelesses, Vallely has always seemed fearless, militant even, in his passion and pursuit of skateboarding.
+As famous for speaking his mind, burning bridges, and busting security guards as he is for busting bonelesses, Vallely has always seemed fearless, militant even, in his passion for and pursuit of skateboarding.

 But standing on the decks at the Skatepark of Tampa during the Tampa pro contest in 2012, He’s nervous.

 At age 40, Vallely’s surrounded by skaters half his age making twice his salary, and he’s riding a 9 and a quarter inch wide, fish tailed, dagger-nosed board retrofitted from a 1980’s Vision John Grigley shape.
-For a man who, nearly 20 years before, helped pioneer the symmetrical “popsicle” shape that now monopolizes skating, that board, the flagship design of his new company, Elephant skateboards, is as much a mission statement as any bit of skateboarding, poetry, or criticism Vallely has ever let loose.
+For a man who, nearly 20 years before, helped pioneer the symmetrical “popsicle” shape that now monopolizes skating, that board, the flagship design of his new company, Elephant Brand Skateboards, is as much a mission statement as any bit of skateboarding, poetry, or criticism Vallely has ever let loose.

 “I wasn’t 100% certain I was going to skate the contest.
 I had just launched Elephant, and I had a free ride into the semifinals as a past contest winner, but I was still a little shaky as far as being around other pro skaters and industry types.
-Thats not something I ever really desire for myself.”
+That's not something I ever really desire for myself.”

 “I got to the course, put my board down and start rolling and I just felt unbelievably comfortable, as good as I’ve ever felt on a skateboard.”